-- Gain jurisdictional approvals, such as annexation, utility access, or subdivision platting. - Perfect legal access, if not already available. - Continue or seek leasing opportunities until market conditions for transition are more favorable. - Facilitated discussions with stakeholders to establish coordination and cooperation within constitutional limitations and mandate.
+- Gain jurisdictional approvals, such as annexation, utility access, or subdivision platting. - Perfect legal access, if not already available. - Continue or seek leasing opportunities until market conditions for transition are more favorable. - In a manner consistent with the authority of the Land Board and the constitutional mandate for endowment lands, inform and communicate with stakeholders to identify opportunities to enhance long term returns.